Language

 1

-Select the appropriate schema type from the dropdown menu at the top.
-Types are grouped into Content, Business, and Other categories.
-Choose the type that best matches your page content.
+Select a type from the dropdown at the top.
+Types are grouped into Content, Business, and Other categories — for example Article, FAQ Page, Product, Local Business, Event, or HowTo.
+Pick the one that best matches your page.

 2

-The form displays fields specific to your chosen schema type.
-Required fields are marked with a red asterisk (*) and should be filled in for valid markup.
-Click Show optional fields to expand additional properties that enhance your markup.
+The form shows fields specific to your chosen type.
+Required Fields are marked with a red asterisk (*).
+Click Show optional fields to expand extra properties, and use Add to insert repeatable items such as FAQ questions, HowTo steps, or recipe ingredients.

 3